ELKHORN FIRST UNITED METHODIST CHURCH

 Go in peace and serve the Lord.

-Please pray for these church members, family, and friends: Colleen Papenfus, Ken Aldrich, Arla Green, Helen Hall, Betty Rader, Gayle Ostrander, Rod Paulsen, DeMarcos, Jeff Debbink, Jon Sperandeo, Ginny Matelski, Livingston, family of Dave Steiner, Christmas is for Kids program, Spirit of Hope homeless shelter, families affected by cold weather and winter storms
+Please pray for these church members, family, and friends: Ken Aldrich, Arla Green, Helen Hall, Gayle Ostrander, Rod Paulsen, Jeff Debbink, Livingston,

 Prayers for all who are in sorrow from family loss/tragedy